armory/docs/content/en/plugins/github-api/_index.md

 ---
-title: GiHub API Plugin for Spinnaker
+title: GiHub Integration Plugin for Spinnaker
-linkTitle: GitHub API
+linkTitle: GitHub Integration
 no_list: true
 description: >
-  Armory's GitHub API plugin for Spinnaker streamlines integration with GitHub Actions, filling the native support gap.
+  Armory's GitHub Integration plugin for Spinnaker streamlines integration with GitHub Actions, filling the native support gap.
 The plugin enables easy triggering of GitHub workflows, dynamic control of Spinnaker pipelines based on workflow outcomes, and seamless synchronization of GitHub Deployment statuses with Spinnaker pipeline conclusions.
 ---

 ![Proprietary](/images/proprietary.svg) ![Early Access](/images/ea.svg)

-## GitHub API Plugin features
+## GitHub Integration Plugin features

-The GitHub API Plugin provides the following GitHub integration features:
+The GitHub Integration Plugin provides the following GitHub integration features:

 - Trigger a Spinnaker pipeline from a GitHub workflow using **workflow_dispatch** or **repo_dispatch** events
 - Trigger a Spinnaker pipeline automatically when a GitHub workflow finishes successfully